-Over the course of human history, the greatest conflicts have revolved around the right to rule.
-“In the land of the blind, the one-eyed man is king,” as the saying goes: those with advantages in life will always claim they are better suited to lead, and perhaps they are.
+Over the course of human history, the greatest conflicts have revolved around government and the right to rule.
+“In the land of the blind, the one-eyed man is king,” as the saying goes.
+Those with advantages in life will always claim they are better suited to lead, and perhaps they are.

 But that doesn’t mean they should glide to the position without a fight.